ioam/topographica/doc/Team_Members/index.rst

  C++ version, and for writing C code to optimize key Topographica functions.

+Giacomo Spigler, 2014
+ As part of his MSc project, Giacomo added multi-channel support to ImaGen, allowing RGB (and other multichannel inputs) to be generated and manipulated more easily.

 Aistis Stankevicius, 2010 - 2011
  Aistis completed his undergraduate degree at the University of Edinburgh, and is now an MSc/PhD student in Edinburgh.
-He worked on GP-GPU support and contributed Cython and code coverage support.
+He worked on a GP-GPU prototype and contributed Cython and code coverage support.

 Dobromir Stefanov, 2011 - 2012
  As part of Dobromir's undergraduate project at the University of